OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ## Before you begin
 ### Software requirements
 - **IntelliJ IDEA**: Starting with the Liberty Tools for IntelliJ IDEA 0.0.8 release, IntelliJ IDEA version 2022.2 is required.
 Liberty Tools for IntelliJ IDEA is compatible with the Community Edition of IntelliJ IDEA.
+- Java 17 is required by Liberty Tools for IntelliJ IDEA and bundled with IntelliJ IDEA version 2022.2+.
+If you have changed the IntelliJ IDEA Boot Java Runtime through the "Change Boot Java Runtime for the IDE" preference, ensure that you are using Java 17.
 - [Liberty Tools for IntelliJ IDEA plugin](https://plugins.jetbrains.com/plugin/14856-liberty-tools/)

 ### Application requirements